NOTE: All photos are copyrighted by the photographer & may not be used or reprinted without their permission.

 1/5 (Hainesville WMA) Allison Orsi reports that the Black Pheobe continues at the Hainsville WMA in Montague.
 It was spotted in several different spots in the area of the dam and the road to the dam.

-1/4 (Hainesville WMA) Scott Angus found & photographed a Black Phoebe late Friday afternoon at Hainesville WMA; some of his photos are attached.
+1/4 (Hainesville WMA) Former SCBC member Scott Angus found & photographed a Black Phoebe late Friday afternoon at Hainesville WMA; some of his photos are attached.
 It was very active, flycatching and calling frequently as it hunted on the site, primarily near and around the dam and the lake outflow.
-This is the first time this species has been seen in Sussex County, and it appears to be a first record for the state of NJ as well.
+This is the first time this species has been seen in Sussex County, and is a first record for the state of NJ as well.
 There is also no record on eBird of this species being seen east of the Mississippi River.
 An amazing find, to be sure!
 If you plan on going to the WMA, note that parking is limited to 2 small dirt lots and 1 road pulloff; the lots and the access roads will be muddy if it rains, there are often ticks in the grasses, and the traffic on the main road is often moving well above the speed limit so be careful if you walk on that road.

 1/3 (Wallkill River NWR) Tommy Sudol saw a Say’s Phoebe this morning at Winding Waters Trail (NY).
 The bird was east of the trail in the marsh near a “flood control” sign that had some red graffiti.

 1/3 (Easton, PA) Bob Cappuccio had a large number of Snow Geese while driving on Rt.
 22. He estimated the number of geese to be in the thousands.